apache/arrow-nanoarrow/dev/release/README.md

 ### Update the vcpkg Entry

 The nanoarrow C library is available on [vcpkg](https://github.com/microsoft/vcpkg).
 When a new release is added, PR into the vcpkg repository to make the new version available to users.
 See https://github.com/microsoft/vcpkg/pull/46029 for a template PR.
 It is a good idea to do this step before merging a release to catch packaging issues before finalizing the content of the version.

+### Update the conan Entry

+The nanoarrow C library is available on [conan](https://conan.io/center).
+When a new release is added, PR into the conan-center-index repository to make the new version available.
+See https://github.com/conan-io/conan-center-index/pull/29405 for a template PR.

 ### Update release documentation